GiggioG/tank-tactics-old/README.md

 You can upgrade your [range](#range).
 You increase your range by 1 for every 2 [AP](#action-points-ap) used.

 ## Jury
 When a player dies, they join the jury.
-Everyone in the jury votes every 24 hours and when the vote ends, every player with 3+ votes gets one extra [AP](#action-points-ap).
+Everyone in the jury votes every in-game day and when the vote ends, every player with 3+ votes gets one extra [AP](#action-points-ap).
 If you don't vote, your vote will be wasted.

 ## Spectating
 You can spectate.
 This means watching the game without being logged in.